Geneva prosecutor says HSBC settlement does not affect employees

-GENEVA, June 4 (Reuters) - Geneva’s prosecutor said on Thursday the settlement with HSBC over its Swiss private bank does not affect its employees.
+GENEVA (Reuters) - Geneva’s prosecutor said on Thursday the settlement with HSBC (HSBA.L) over its Swiss private bank does not affect its employees.

 “The solution found concerns only criminal responsibility of the bank ...
 This closing of the affair absolutely does not affect former employees,” Geneva’s chief prosecutor Yves Bertossa told a news conference, adding that there have been no charges against current employees.